Outstanding/Informative Responses To This Tweet From The D & D Community

 Six months later (In game), I felt it was time to have another Tournament, and thus I created ‘The Tournament Of Riches’, which we’ve been playing during the last week.

 It was during this last week that I decided that I’d like to share the Poker-ish Tournament with the RPG Community (This Supplement will work with any RPG System or setting).

 And thus yesterday I sat down and typed up basically how it works, spruced up its’ presentation a bit, and Submitted it to @drivethrurpg.

 I recently Posted a Tweet, asking for some D & D Streaming Recommendations

 Darkest Delve – YouTube

-Chapter VI Of My Current Campaign, Which Began 11-12 Months Ago, As Written/Retold By My Player Who Plays Vilven
+Chapter IV Of My Current Campaign, Which Began 11-12 Months Ago, As Written/Retold By My Player Who Plays Vilven

 The older man said nothing further, just held out his hand, indicating he knew about the book and wanted it back.

 Vilven looked down at his outstretched arm, then up at his hard expression, then back at his arm.
 With a resigned sigh, Vilven held it out in his direction.
 With a quickness that she didn’t expect, he grabbed it and threw it carelessly onto his desk as he walked past her.
 He made his way to his chair on the other side of the desk, having to avoid piles of books and papers on the floor.
 The black cat loyally followed him to curl at his feet.